jdah/minecraft-weekend/README.md

 All of the above have their own Makefile under their respective subdirectory and can be built with `$make libs`.
 If libraries are not found, ensure that submodules have been cloned.

+*Be sure* to run with `$ ./bin/game` out of the root directory of the repository.
+If you are getting "cannot open file" errors, this is the issue.

 ###### Windows

 good luck 🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.